hungk901/BuildingWorlds-F16/README.md

 *MFA D+T | Parsons School of Design*

--

-This repo contains the projects and class assignments for cousre "Building Worlds" at MFA Design & Technology (Fall 2016), Parsons School of Design.
+This repo contains the 3D game projects and class assignments for cousre "Building Worlds" at MFA Design & Technology (Fall 2016), Parsons School of Design.

 ## Outline